Loading...

 Yes.
 Missouri courts strictly construe restrictive covenants, meaning ambiguities are resolved in favor of the free use of property and against the drafter (the developer/association).
 This is a significant advantage for homeowners challenging violations based on ambiguous or broadly worded restrictions.

 Yes.
 Missouri homeowners can file suit in Circuit Court to challenge HOA fines on grounds including procedural violations, selective enforcement, unreasonable restrictions, and fines exceeding what the governing documents authorize.
-Associate Circuit Court handles smaller claims under $5,000.
+Small claims court (a division of associate circuit court) handles claims up to $5,000, and the regular associate circuit docket handles civil claims up to $25,000.

 No, Missouri does not have a dedicated HOA ombudsman.
 You can file complaints with the Missouri Attorney General's consumer protection division.
 Missouri courts also encourage mediation.
 For formal disputes, Circuit Court action is available.